s-damian / larasort

 And in the view you can do this in the thead of a table for example:

-Note: You must put the CSS class with-larasort on a HTML tag which encloses the blade directive (on the table or thead tag by example).
+Note: You must put the with-larasort CSS class on the table tag which encloses the blade directive (important: with-larasort CSS class on the table tag by example.
+And you also need the thead tag).

 Note: 1st parameter is the column in database, 2nd parameter is the title (label).
 The 2nd parameter is optional.
 If you don't specify pass, the label will be generated automatically based on the column name.